milindkulgod/academic-site/content/project/Image.md

 * Understanding the concepts of Neural networks, ANN, CNN and Deep Learning in a very short period of time.

+* Usage of limited captions resulted in the inaccurate generation of captions.
+Usage of more data to train will improve the accuracy of the caption to be generated for a given image.

 **References:**